Solicitor Fees for Lasting Power of Attorney: What to Expect

 There are different types of power of attorney documents, such as lasting power of attorney for health and welfare, or for property and financial affairs.
 Each type has its specifics, and some may require more detailed work.
 Generally, the more detailed the document, the higher the cost.

-The fees can also depend on the solicitor’s level of experience and where they are located.
-A highly experienced solicitor in a big city might charge more than a less experienced one in a smaller town.
+The fees can also depend on the consultant’s level of experience and where they are located.
+A highly experienced consultant in a big city might charge more than a less experienced one in a smaller town.
 Experience often brings expertise, which can be crucial for more complex situations.

 General Cost Range